 Owing to the unique geological features of the area, it came as no surprise to learn that it’s being studied to understand how life might exist on other planets.

-In a trip of some four days I traversed the Depression in a convoy of armored vehicles, and discovered an arid landscape dotted with camel caravans, dry desert mountains, active volcanoes, expansive salt plains and wildly neon sulphur lakes.
+In a trip of some four days, I traversed the Depression in a convoy of armored vehicles, and discovered an arid landscape scattered with camel caravans, dry desert mountains, active volcanoes, expansive salt plains and wildly neon sulphur lakes.

-When I researched getting to the Depression I discovered that solo travel wasn’t an option and that trips only departed once there was a group of enough travelers to form a convoy of 4wd’s which would be accompanied by armed guards.
-Apparently this had become the norm some years back after a group of tourists and scientists got taken hostage and some were killed.
-The vehicles also had to be equipped with gallons of water for in the event we broke down in the dry heat.
+When I researched getting to the Depression, I discovered that solo travel wasn’t an option and that trips only departed once there was a group of enough travelers to form a convoy of 4WDs which would be accompanied by armed guards.
+Apparently this had become the norm some years back, after a group of tourists and scientists got taken hostage and some were killed.
+The vehicles also had to be equipped with gallons of water, in the event we broke down in the dry heat.